Sanjay-Shan/Sanjay-Shan.github.io/index.md

 ---

-## “By far, the greatest danger of Artificial Intelligence is that people conclude too early that they understand it.”  -- Eliezer Yudkowsky

 ## PROFESSIONAL SUMMARY

 I'm passionate about reading tech blogs ,working towards the upliftment of my team.
 I would say I'm a team player and I take the responsibility when it comes to me and my work , doesn't matter what time of the day it is.
 I'm here on handshake eagerly  looking to join a group of enthusiastic and passionate people who work towards a common goal.
 I have a relevant 2 - 3 years of experience working in Computer vision and machine learning, but that doesn't stop me from exploring other fields , until recently I have been working on combination of robotics, 3D data analysis and Medical imaging.
 Coming from a electrical background and lately into Computer science , I would call myself a good blend  of software and engineering , making myself fit for diverse range of opportunities.
 Apart from the technical aspects , I'm a good listener as well as good a good at noticing things.